-- Ability to report on a profile who the person is and how NEMCSA impacts them. - Ability to report by county/region. - Quantitative/Qualitative analysis of impact - O Defining what success looks like (internally and externally).
-Create the ability to measure for understanding, community reporting/relay and staff morale and insight. - Client walkability, ease of access and how they experience and utilize our services, staff, etc. - Client feedback on the ease of access. - Grant/Fundraising securing more resources to ensure our clients are more fully served. - o Investigating and discussing unmet needs. - Measuring and reviewing the top external referrals in order to partner or develop a collaboration, funding topic. - Reviewing program guidelines that restrict client access/walkability to see if it is truly a requirement or a past practice.
+- Ability to report outcomes on a client profile and how NEMCSA impacts him/her. - Ability to report outcomes by county/region. - Quantitative/Qualitative analysis of impact - Defining what success looks like (internally and externally).
+Creating the ability to measure for understanding, community reporting/relaying, and staff morale and insight. - Increased client ease of access to programs, services, and staff as evidenced in client feedback. - Grant/Fundraising Securing additional resources to ensure clients' needs are more fully met. - o Investigating and discussing unmet client needs. - Evaluating the top external referrals to develop a collaborative approach to funding. - Determine if program guidelines restrict client accessibility and work towards resolution.